What Makes a Car Good in the Snow?

 Four-wheel drive, all-wheel drive, tires, ground clearance, and weight distribution.
 Let’s settle this debate once and for all.

 If you want to safely drive in winter weather, then fitting a set of studless winter tires to whatever vehicle you already own is the most effective thing you can do.
 But, beyond those studless winter tires, are there things a vehicle can be equipped with that may also help to a lesser degree?
 The answer is a little more complicated than you might think.
-Let me break it down.
+Let me break down the specs on the best cars for snow.

 Snow Tires, a Recap